 I thought the conclusions of many of the character arcs developed over the past decade were quite satisfying.
 And no, I don’t count that as spoilers since “conclusions” is still ambiguous.

-Not all the characters were treated equally as there were one I felt may have regressed a bit (even though I understand why, it only feels like they haven’t learned anything in the past films).
+Not all the characters were treated equally as there was one I felt may have regressed a bit (even though I understand why, it only feels like they haven’t learned anything in the past films).

 Due to the nature of the movie, there’s a lot that is open in the way of plot holes.
 It can’t be avoided though, they made a fine effort to plug in the holes that they could.